40′ is How Far Snoring Can be Heard, but…

 Using earplugs can help to muffle snoring noise.
 These inexpensive devices can be purchased at your local drugstore.
 Silicone earplugs are designed to reduce noise levels in loud environments.
 While a sleep test is unnecessary, regular follow-ups can help rule out other causes of snoring.

-Red ear plugs
+red ear plugs

 3) Distance